 Alexander Darwall is Dartmoor’s sixth biggest private landowner, owning the Blachford Estate, comprising over 4,000 acres of Stall Moor.
-He brought the case against the National Park, arguing that the right to free camp – which people have been engaged in for generations, never existed.
+He brought the case against the National Park, arguing that the right to wild camp – which people have been engaged in for generations, never existed.

 There has been an assumed law under the Dartmoor Commons Act of 1985 that the right to wild camp in the whole National Park, but because the law was assumed practice, Sir Julian Flaux, chancellor of the High Court, ruled that Darwall’s lawyers were correct, stating:

 “In my judgment, on the first issue set out at above, the claimants are entitled to the declaration they seek that, on its true construction, section 10(1) of the 1985 Act does not confer on the public any right to pitch tents or otherwise make camp overnight on Dartmoor Commons.
 Any such camping requires the consent of the landowner.”

 As reported by the Guardian, local Conservative MP for Totnes, Anthony Mangnall, refused to condemn or comment on the High Court decision.
 Mangnall received a £5,000 donation from Darwall in 2020.
 The millionaire has donated nearly £90,000 to political causes, including £50,000 to Vote Leave, the £5,000 to Mangnall, and a string of donations to UKIP.

 The Darwalls offer pheasant shooting, deerstalking, and private holiday rentals on their land.